pksenpai/number_img_generator_with_gans/README.md

 ![](DCGAN/DCGAN_first_test_samples.png)  |  ![](DCGAN/DCGAN_latest_test_samples.png)

 ## SGAN:
-- Similar to DCGAN, but useing semi-supervised learning for the discriminator.
+- similar to DCGAN, but useing semi-supervised learning for the discriminator.
 - model has a lighter & more accurate discriminator than DCGAN.

 First Samples             |  Latest Samples(8 epoch)